pmourat/My_SpringMVC_Hibernate_Project/README.md

 # My_SpringMVC_Hibernate_Project

-My first Spring MVC project with Hibernate
+My first Spring MVC project with Hibernate, based on things that i've learned from a Udemy tutorial.
+(Different project from tutorial's project)

+Java 8
+Spring 5.2
+Hibernate 5